damascenodiego/mdeartifacts.github.io/artifacts/202107_models/README.md

     **os**:             mingw32
     **version.string**: R version 4.0.5 (2021-03-31)

-The R statistical package was run using the RStudio IDE Version 1.4.1106
+Also, we recommend using the RStudio IDE Version 1.4.1106

-The hardware settings were:
+The hardware settings used in this study were:

     **OS Name**:	  Microsoft Windows 10 Pro